andkov/about/2016/mar/README.md

 Mar 1, Tuesday
 - 1. worked on modernizing the reproduction of Portland [log](https://github.com/IALSA/IALSA-2015-Portland/issues/119)
+- 2. attended a talk by Iris Gordon who applied for a senior instructor for quant psychology at UVic.

 Feb 29, Monday.
 - 1. met with R.Vendittelli regading OBAS curatorship. [log](https://github.com/IALSA/OBAS/issues/2)